-The COVID-19 pandemic has shown the importance of ensuring access to appropriate and relevant information and engaging in systems that promote wellness and prevent illness.
-There is potential for engagement in storytelling, crafting and other cultural activities to support these outcomes, including in contexts such as reducing alcohol and drug use.
+The COVID-19 pandemic has shown the importance of providing access to information and engaging in activities that promote wellness and prevent illness.
+There are many opportunities to use creative activities, such as storytelling and crafting, to support wellness.
+This could also extend to drug and alcohol rehabilitation.

 Half of all professional artists in Australia apply their creative skills outside of the arts (Australia Council for the Arts 2017).
-Creativity and design thinking have been shown to be increasingly valuable to a range of different disciplines such as advanced manufacturing, scientific research and artificial intelligence.
-Gamification also has strong potential application in education settings, including to train and upskill individuals across a range of industries.
+Creativity and design skills are increasingly valuable to a range of sectors such as advanced manufacturing, scientific research and artificial intelligence.
+Interactivity and game design can also be used in educational settings, including training programs.

-The Government has committed to release a stand-alone Measuring What Matters Statement in 2023, tailored to Australia's circumstances, which will be developed in consultation with stakeholders and could consider metrics that reflect the broader cultural, social and economic value of arts and culture.
+We will release a Measuring What Matters Statement1 in 2023, which will be developed in consultation with key stakeholders.
+This Statement will reflect Australia's circumstances and may include data that reflects the broader cultural, social and economic value of arts and culture.

-- Develop an Arts and Disability Associated Plan, under Australia's Disability Strategy 2021-31, to enable people with disability to access and participate fully in the cultural and creative life of Australia.

-- Provide pilot funding to support access to art and music therapy programs, and generate valuable data on the broader community impacts of, and demand for, these services.

-- Ensure bodies within the newly established Creative Australia represent contemporary Australia.

-- Undertake a Multicultural Framework Review to ensure the Australian Government's policy settings and institutional frameworks support efforts to further strengthen social cohesion and inclusion across modern multicultural Australia.

-- Establish a Community

-Language Schools Grants

-program to encourage more

-young Australians to learn a

-second language, connecting

-them to the languages

-and cultures of our diverse

-multicultural society.

-- Invest in a Local Multicultural Projects initiative, which includes support for local community artistic and cultural activities and celebrations. - Establish an Office for Youth and new youth engagement model to embed the voices of young Australians in policy and programs across government, including in arts and culture. - Improve access to services that enhance community wellbeing, including First Nations and intergenerational playgroups that will support early engagement with arts and culture. - Invest in improved digital connectivity, including for First Nations communities and people in regional and remote areas, to support increased access to arts and cultural activities.
+- Develop an Arts and Disability Associated Plan, under Australia's Disability Strategy 2021-31, to enable people with disability to access and participate fully in the cultural and creative life of Australia. - Provide pilot funding to support access to art and music therapy programs, and generate valuable data on the broader community impacts of, and demand for, these services. - Ensure bodies within the newly established Creative Australia represent contemporary Australia. - Undertake a Multicultural Framework Review to ensure the Australian Government's policy settings and institutional frameworks support efforts to further strengthen social cohesion and inclusion across modern multicultural Australia. - Establish a Community Language Schools Grants program to encourage more young Australians to learn a second language, connecting them to the languages and cultures of our diverse multicultural society. - Invest in a Local Multicultural Projects initiative, which includes support for local community artistic and cultural activities and celebrations. - Establish an Office for Youth and new youth engagement model to embed the voices of young Australians in policy and programs across government, including in arts and culture. - Improve access to services that enhance community wellbeing, including First Nations and intergenerational playgroups that will support early engagement with arts and culture. - Invest in improved digital connectivity, including for First Nations communities and people in regional and remote areas, to support increased access to arts and cultural activities.